suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 If the interpreter does not support Dependencies and a Manifest specifies a Dependency, then the interpreter MUST Abort.

-If a Recipient supports groups of interdependent Components (a Component Set), then it SHOULD verify that all Components in the Component Set are specified by one Update, and a single Manifest and all its Dependencies that together:
+If a Recipient supports groups of interdependent Components (a Component Set), then it SHOULD verify that all Components in the Component Set are specified by a single Manifest and all its Dependencies that together:

 1. have sufficient permissions imparted by their signatures
 2. specify a digest and a Payload for every Component in the Component Set.